vmware-tanzu/velero/design/2082-bsl-delete-associated-resources_design.md

 Update the `velero backup-location delete <bsl name>` command to do the following:

-- look for associated backup resources and Restic repositories in the same Velero namespace from which the BSL was deleted
+- find in the same Velero namespace from which the BSL was deleted the associated backup resources and Restic repositories, called "backups.velero.io" and "resticrepositories.velero.io" respectively
 - delete the resources found

-## Detailed Design

-The deletion logic for backup-locations is in [pkg/cmd/cli/backuplocation/delete.go](https://github.com/vmware-tanzu/velero/blob/main/pkg/cmd/cli/backuplocation/delete.go).
-I'll add a function in that file that will look for associated backups and Restic repositories and delete them.
+The above logic will be added to [where BSLs are deleted](https://github.com/vmware-tanzu/velero/blob/main/pkg/cmd/cli/backuplocation/delete.go).

 ## Alternative Considered

 I had considered deleting the backup files (the ones in json format and tarballs) in the BSL itself.
-However, as these backup files can be retained and used to do a restore later, it would be better to keep them.
+However, a standard use case is to back up a cluster and then restore into a new cluster.
+Deleting the backup storage location in either location is not expected to remove all of the backups in the backup storage location and should not be done.